 Abstracts in Anthropology covers a broad spectrum of significant, current anthropological topics from a vast number of periodicals.
 Provides a thorough coverage of anthropological scholarship in all its subfields: cultural anthropology, physical anthropology, archaeology, and linguistics.
 Covers 2001 to present.

-Academic Search Complete is a scholarly, full text database designed for academic institutions.
-The database includes full text for 5,300 publications as well as images, for nearly every academic field of study.
+Academic Search Ultimate is a scholarly, full text database designed for academic institutions.
+The database includes full text as well as images, for nearly every academic field of study.

 Researchers can find diverse global perspectives on topics related to companies, industries, brands and executives, as well as, gas prices, business ethics, labor unions, advertising practices, foreign trade, information for job seekers and more from a variety of current and retrospective news media including business journals, newspapers, newswires, broadcast transcripts, blogs, and web-only content.